Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Default-Configuration.md

 You have successfully created the default Management Group resource hierarchy, along with the recommended Azure Policy and Access control (IAM) settings for Enterprise-scale.

-> TIP: The exact number of resources created depends on the module configuration, but you can expect upwards of 140 resources to be created by this module for a default installation.
+> TIP: The exact number of resources created depends on the module configuration, but you can expect upwards of 200 resources to be created by this module for a default installation.

+## Next steps

+Go to our next example to learn how to deploy the [demo landing zone archetypes](./%5BExamples%5D-Deploy-Demo-Landing-Zone-Archetypes).